NoBurpees/colorDir/README.md

 - as soon as thread has finished clear the spinner animation
 - Receive-Job results and clean up thread

+## Fancy icons

+To spice up things a bit I decided to decorate the different file types and folders with icons from the installed nerd font.
+To do so I added some regexes to insert the corresponding icons before the file name - looks fancy ;-)

 	![my Shell](myShell2.jpg)